 - River Don

 - Dearne Valley

-- AMID.
+- Advanced Manufacturing Innovation District (AMID).

-- 1.3 The draft business case included three funding scenarios as requested by DfT labelled 'Low', 'Medium' and 'High' comprising the following levels of DfT funding over the four year programme up to 2022/23:
+- 1.3 The draft business case included three funding scenarios as requested by DfT labelled 'Low', 'Medium' and 'High' comprising the following levels of Government funding over the four year programme up to 2022/23:

 - Low £183 million

 - Medium £204 million

 - High £227 million.

-- 1.4 Feedback on the draft business case was received from the DfT in July and August 2019, and through a process of co-development with DfT Officials, a final business case is currently being prepared in preparation for the submission in November.
+- 1.4 Feedback on the draft business case was received from the DfT in July and August 2019, and a revised business case has now been prepared for submission on 28th November.